 Next stop, Aoraki National Park, where 3,724m of earths crust protrudes from below.

-Welcome to Mount Cook.
+Welcome to Mount Cook

 mountcook1